-Question: Can gel beads, slides and other reagents be used past their expiration dates?
+Question: Can gel beads, slides, and other reagents be used past their expiration dates?

-To ensure best results, reagents should be used before expiration date and the following considerations should be kept in mind:
+To ensure best results, reagents should be used before the expiration date and the following considerations should be kept in mind:

-- Check number of freeze-thaw cycles for the Gel Beads and all kit components stored at -20C.
+- Check the number of freeze-thaw cycles for the Gel Beads and all kit components stored at -20C.
 Most reagents have been tested and validated through 10 freeze-thaw cycles.

 - An exception to the above is the Permeabilization Enzyme (PN-2000214) from our Visium kits.
 This enzyme is validated through 3 freeze-thaw cycles.
 We also recommend against maintaining this enzyme at 37°C for extended periods of time.